 As long as we are defining S&W’s guns, let’s also mention that if a gun’s model number starts with anything but a “6” it is a blued finish.
 The 6-prefix denotes stainless steel.
-An example of this would be the Model 442, a blued Airweight enclosed-hammer J-frame, with its stainless counterpart’s model number being 642.
+An example of this would be the Model 442.
+This is a blued Airweight enclosed-hammer J-frame, with its stainless counterpart’s model number being 642.

 The rear sight is a square trough cut into the top strap, leading to the front sight blade.
 Shooting this gun well does take practice.
 I shoot target-to-mid-range .38 loads in mine for practice and carry Hornady Critical Defense ammo for other purposes.
 These guns all fit in a pocket holster easily.
 If you can hide the 1.4-inch-wide cylinder, you’re good to go.
 (A lot of guys complain about that “wide” cylinder but have no qualms about carrying a semiauto that’s at least that wide all over.
 Methinks they doth protest too much).

-You can get the 642 from the factory with Crimson Trace laser and no internal lock for an MSRP of $699.
+You can get the 642 from the factory with Crimson Trace laser and no internal lock for an MSRP of $724.
 If you want the no-laser version, that runs $469.
-Real-world prices tend to hover around $400 for the plain version and correspondingly more for the laser model.
-Of course, S&W sells Performance Center models with exotic wood grips, etc. that will set you back more, but for a gun-that-goes-bang-every-time, the simple, production models work very well.
+Real-world prices tend to hover around $497 for the plain version and correspondingly more for the laser model.
+Of course, S&W sells Performance Center models with exotic wood grips, etc. that will set you back more.
+Now, for a gun-that-goes-bang-every-time, the simple, production models work very well.
 I speak from experience that these guns are tough and have no trouble at all with .38 Special +P self-defense ammo.
 They work well for their intended purpose and have for many decades.

 Secondly, the front sight is pinned so you can replace it with a luminous or night-type blade if desired.
 Third, what got me was the price.
-The full-blown MSRP on the non-laser-equipped gun is only $385, with the Crimson Trace-equipped model going for $539.
-A real-world price on the non-laser model tends to be around $350 while the laser model is sold for around $450.
+The full-blown MSRP on the non-laser-equipped gun is only $414, with the Crimson Trace-equipped model going for $539.
+A real-world price on the non-laser model tends to be around $375.
+The laser model is sold for around $475.

-If you are looking for a snubbie that has a cylinder that’s easier to open than the standard versions (I’m talking to all my fellow left-handers), then this is the gun for you.
+If you are looking for a snubby that has a cylinder that’s easier to open than the standard versions (I’m talking to all my fellow left-handers), then this is the gun for you.

 A Bonus – The Model 640